rebuy-de/compose-navigation/README.md

 ## Getting it all to work

-The last peace of the puzzle is to make our `NavHostController` to react on the actions that arrive when we call the `router.dispatch(navTarget: NavigationType)` function.
+The last piece of the puzzle is to make our `NavHostController` to react on the actions that arrive when we call the `router.dispatch(navTarget: NavigationType)` function.
 For this we have to create a launched effect inside the `MainActivity` `setContent` that looks like this:

 ```kotlin
 @Composable